-- Online monitoring of eye lens doses - Staff dosimetry
+Online monitoring of eye lens doses

-European Society Radiology clinical audit tool
+Staff dosimetry European Society Radiology clinical audit toolMandated

-- Mandated

-- Variety of topics
+Variety of topics

-- Internal or external
+Internal or external

-- Should be: Achievable, Local, Practical, Inexpensive, Non-threatening and Easy
+Should be: Achievable, Local, Practical, Inexpensive, Non-threatening and Easy

-Study / Document Country Type of research Profession Key findings Halliday et al (2020) United Report General Demand for radiology services increased in recent years, specifically in magnetic Title: 'Radiology GIRFT Kingdom resonance imaging and computed tomography Programme National Speciality Report' Delays with scanning and reporting openium, repair National Health Service radiology services were reviewed 20 recommendations were made, which can be grouped into: Delivering a patient-centred service Maximising capacity Making data work harder Managing increasing demand Procurement Litigation
+Study / Document Country Type of research Profession Key findings Halliday et al (2020) United Report General Demand for radiology services increased in recent years, specifically in magnetic Title: 'Radiology GIRFT Kingdom resonance imaging and computed tomography Programme National Speciality Report' Delays with scanning and reporting National Health Service radiology services were reviewed 20 recommendations were made, which can be grouped into: Delivering a patient-centred service Maximising capacity Making data work harder Managing increasing demand Procurement Litigation

-Study / Document Country Type of research Profession Key findings Hiles et al (2021) Europe Consensus General Radiation protection devices have been used for many years to protect against Title: 'European statement adverse radiation effects. consensus on patient contact shielding' The increasing number of position statements and recommendations have raised concerns regarding the use, effectiveness of these devices - the use of contact shielding can provide false reassurance A need for a European consensus It presents multidisciplinary recommendations for shielding.
+Study / Document Country Type of research Profession Key findings Hiles et al (2021) Title: 'European Europe Consensus statement General Radiation protection devices have been used for many years to protect against adverse radiation effects. consensus on patient contact shielding' The increasing number of position statements and recommendations have raised concerns regarding the use, effectiveness of these devices - the use of contact shielding can provide false reassurance A need for a European consensus It presents multidisciplinary recommendations for shielding.
 Reviewed evidence on contact shielding for Gonad, Thyroid, Breast, Eye lens, Embryo/foetal and provided recommendations for the use of contact shielding i.e., either: Should use May use Not recommended to use Adoption will require a change management program.
 There is a need to review current practices and provide education to health professionals and the public.
 Review again in 5 years or if new evidence

 Study / Document Country Type of research Profession Key findings Jabin et al (2022) Australia Systematic Review General This study aimed to compile and synthesize evidence regarding the effectiveness of quality improvement interventions in radiology and the experiences and perspectives of staff and patients.
-Title: 'A Mixed-Methods Systematic Review of Quality improvement interventions were: the Effectiveness and health information technology Experiences of Quality Improvement training and education Interventions in Radiology' immediate and critical reporting Safety programs Introduction of mobile radiography Specifically, the review questions were as follows: How effective are interventions that target improvements in patient safety and quality in clinical radiology?
+Title: 'A Mixed-Methods Systematic Review of Quality improvement interventions were: the Effectiveness and health information technology Experiences of Quality Improvement training and education Interventions in Radiology' immediate and critical reporting Radiology Safety programs Introduction of mobile radiography Specifically, the review questions were as follows: How effective are interventions that target improvements in patient safety and quality in clinical radiology?
 What are the experiences and perspectives of staff and patients in relation to these interventions?
-Thompson et al (2019) United States of Narrative review General To identify patient-centred outcomes across a spectrum of clinical topics included in the American College of Radiology's Appropriateness Criteria.
-Title: 'A Secondary Analysis to Identify Patient-Centred Outcomes in ACR's Appropriateness Criteria' America 3 and United Kingdom Suggestions on methods to incorporate Patient-Centred Outcomes into review of procedures
+Thompson et al (2019) United Narrative review General To identify patient-centred outcomes across a spectrum of clinical topics included Title: 'A Secondary States of America in the American College of Radiology's Appropriateness Criteria.
+Analysis to Identify Patient-Centred Outcomes in ACR's Appropriateness Criteria' and United Kingdom Suggestions on methods to incorporate Patient-Centred Outcomes into review of procedures

-Study / Document Country Type of research Profession Key findings Thompson et al (2021) United States of Multiple methods including scoping review General Identified Patient-Centred Outcomes Title: 'Patient-centred outcomes of imaging States of America Included psychological and social dimensions of healthcare tests: recommendations for patients, clinicians and researchers' The current focus on diagnostic accuracy rather than patient's perspectives of meaningfulness of test methods to include patient-centred outcomes into the review process
+Study / Document Country Type of research Profession Key findings Thompson et al (2021) United States of America Multiple methods General Identified Patient-Centred Outcomes Title: 'Patient-centred including scoping review Included psychological and social dimensions of healthcare outcomes of imaging tests: recommendations for patients, clinicians and researchers' The current focus on diagnostic accuracy rather than patient's perspectives of meaningfulness of test methods to include patient-centred outcomes into the review process